lcase28/pscfFieldGen/README.md

 for each particle.
 For a 2-Dimensional system, this means 2(`N_particles`) coordinates are expected.
 For a 3-Dimensional system, 3(`N_particles`) coordinates are expected.
 Both `parameter_file` and `N_particles` must be specified before `particle_positions`.
+ * `structure_type` : For particle phases, this keyword should be followed by the flag *particle*, indicating that a particle phase is being generated.

 Three additional fields are recommended, but not required.
 If omitted, default values will be assumed, and a warning message will be printed informing the user that a default will be used.